Data Up to Date as of:

 Red meat is associated with an increased risk of colon and rectum cancer, and evidence also suggests it is associated with some other cancers, such as prostate and pancreatic cancer.
 Examples of red meat include beef, pork, and lamb.

-Processed meats are products that have been preserved by smoking, curing, salting, and/or the addition of chemical preservatives.
+Processed meats are red meat and poultry products that have been preserved by smoking, curing, salting, and/or the addition of chemical preservatives.
 Examples of processed meat include hot dogs, sausages, bacon, and luncheon meats.
 Processed meat is associated with an increased risk of colorectal cancer, and evidence also suggests it is associated with stomach cancer.

 Measure

-Average daily ounce equivalents of red meat and processed meat per 1000 calories for people aged 2 years and older.
+Average daily ounce equivalents of total red meat (includes processed and unprocessed red meat) and processed red meat and poultry (includes processed red meat and processed poultry) per 1000 calories for people aged 2 years and older.

 Data Source

-Centers for Disease Control and Prevention, National Center for Health Statistics, National Health and Nutrition Examination Survey, 1999–2016.
+Centers for Disease Control and Prevention, National Center for Health Statistics, National Health and Nutrition Examination Survey (NHANES).

 Trends and Most Recent Estimates